HewlettPackard/hpegl-metal-os-esxi-iso/README.md

 glm-test-service-image.sh      | This is a script that will verify that the OS image referred to in a corresponding Bare Metal OS service .yml is correct. glm-kickstart.cfg.template     | The core ESXi kickstart file (templated with install-env-v1) glm-service.yml.template       | This is the Bare Metal .YML service file template.
+Hosting.md                     | This file is for additional requirements on the web server.

 Feel free to modify these files to suit your specific needs.
 General changes that you want to contribute back via a pull request are much appreciated.